 2015, Jail In-reach, Reentry 101: Pierce County Jail (just 4 blocks away from Irma’s Place) regularly releases people to the streets of Tacoma at 5 am with nowhere to go and no access to phone or transportation services.
 We began meeting individuals upon release and also small pre-release groups at the jail to offer resource mentoring and printed resource materials specific to Pierce County.

 2016, Business Office: Thanks to the generosity of Immanuel Presbyterian Church, our staff and volunteers no longer need to hold meetings and complete computer work in the dining room at Irma’s Place.
 IPC provides the office space at no charge in support of the work of New Connections.

 2017, Homeless Emergency: As affordable housing dwindles, formerly incarcerated people experience increased difficulty in finding permanent housing.
 The terrible cycle of homelessness and incarceration is entrenched and multi-generational.
-New Connections collaborates with other agencies in a homeless service providers’ group that formed in response to Mayor Strickland’s declaration of a state of emergency.
 We partner with the Evergreen Empowerment Group to assist people who face legal barriers to permanent housing at the stability site and in the broader community.
+New Connections also collaborates with other agencies in a homeless service providers’ group that formed in response to Mayor Strickland’s declaration of a state of emergency.
+This group merged with others with a similar mission to become the Tacoma Pierce County Coalition to End Homelessness.

 2019, Numbers 2 Names: New Connections partnered with N2N and now serves as fiscal sponsor for this new initiative that supports incarcerated and formerly incarcerated people through civic engagement, participatory defense, and grass-roots leadership.
 N2N also established and produces the annual Unguarded Art event here in Tacoma.
 Details of the event will be posted on our home-page each year.